mxrg999/CommitCritiqueArc/README.md

 ## Vision and TODOs

 - [x] Integrate AI to analyze and provide feedback on commits automatically.
+- [x] Provide customization options for feedback types and levels based on user preferences.
 - [ ] Create an easy-to-deploy server structure for quick setup.
-- [ ] Develop a user-friendly interface for managing webhook configurations and viewing AI feedback.
-- [ ] Implement authorization for secure webhook handling.
 - [ ] Set up a CI/CD pipeline for automated testing and deployment of the webhook receiver service.
-- [ ] Provide customization options for feedback types and levels based on user preferences.
-- [ ] Add support for multiple programming languages and commit styles.

 ## Local Development Setup